Tasting Dubai: Food, Culture & Conversation in the Heart of the UAE

 Etiquette for Authentic Dining

-Most dining are at majlis (a place of sitting) which has cushions lining the room and pillows to rest your back.
-The Prophet Mohammad says to thank God then eat with your right hand because your left hand is used for personal hygiene.
-Andrew Henderson / The National says "we don't have to worry about what utensil goes on the left or right because we don't use them.
+Most dining is at majlis (a place of sitting), which has cushions lining the room and pillows to rest your back.
+The Prophet Mohammad says to thank God, then eat with your right hand because your left hand is used for personal hygiene.
+Andrew Henderson / The National says, "We don't have to worry about what utensil goes on the left or right because we don't use them.
 We eat with our thoroughly washed hands."
-Arabians says eating with your hands are cleaner than using utensils because these utilize have been used by a infinite number of people.
+Arabians say eating with your hands is cleaner than using utensils because an infinite number of people have used these utensils.
 Meals are usually shared with 6-12 people on large dishes.

 Fun Fact!